anthonywonjoon/anthonywonjoon.github.io/projects/leedle.md

 summary: "A copy of the popular game Wordle, that I created for practice"
 ---

+## UPDATE (14 Sept 2023)
+I have begun the complete rework of Leedle.
+Here are some features that are soon to come:
+- [ ] Visual Rework
+- [ ] Rewriting of game logic for optimization
+- [ ] Global Leaderboard
+- [ ] Dark mode & Light mode

+## NOTE
+ This was my first attempt at a project when I first learned to code.
+At the moment, it is going through a complete rework from scratch, but until then, please enjoy the very first version

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Leedle is a practice project of mine that I made after the surge in popularity around the web-game, Wordle.
-This was my first attempt at a project when I first learned to code.
-At the moment, it is going through a complete rework from scratch, but until then, please enjoy the very first version

 [PLAY HERE](https://anthonywonjoon.github.io/leedle)